aerospike/aerospike-client-python/doc/aerospike.rst

             * **batch** (:class:`dict`)
                 Default parent policy used in batch read commands.

-                This applies to these methods when a transaction-level :ref:`aerospike_batch_policies` is not provided:
+                This applies to these methods when a transaction-level :ref:`batch policy <aerospike_batch_policies>` is not provided:

                     * :meth:`~aerospike.Client.batch_get_ops`
                     * :meth:`~aerospike.Client.batch_read`